 The information that you find in the novel is very complete, and as far as I could investigate, completely accurate.
 It seems that Grisham did thorough research before writing this book.

 “Their lawyers exploit the weaknesses in the system, and their doctors search for ways to blame the condition on anything but black lung.
 It’s no surprise that only about 5 percent of the miners who have black lung get any benefits.
 So many legitimate claims are denied, and many miners are too discouraged to pursue their claims.”

 — John Grisham

-But putting coal business aside for a moment, if we want to analyze this work from a literary point of view, it does not disappoint: Another good Grisham thriller.
+But putting the coal business aside for a moment, if we want to analyze this work from a literary point of view, it does not disappoint: it's another good Grisham thriller.

 Law and justice have important roles in the plot (You will probably learn a few things while reading) but the information is given in a way that makes it interesting and entertaining.
 Mystery and uncertainty are always present, making it difficult to get bored.
 I have read it several times since I have it, and is one of those books that never tired me.

 The characters are well defined, and they experience development in their professional and personal lives throughout the novel.